DigiaFactory/automated-jenkins-pipeline/jenkins/README.md

 4. Skip the setup wizard (or select not to install any plugins), all required plugins are pre-installed
 5. Start configuring your jobs!

+### Setup GitHub organization scan

+Prerequirements:
+- You have a GitHub organization (GitHub or GitHub Enterprise)
+- At least one repository contains a `Jenkinsfile`

+1. In Jenkins dashboard, create `New Item`
+2. Give it the name of your organization (or whatever you like) and select "GitHub Organization" as the type
+3. Under `Project Sources > Repository Sources`, add a new `GitHub Organization` where the `Owner` is your organization name
+  - Optionally, select a selection pattern for your repositories, to white-/blaclist repositories
+4. Select a valid set of credentials to access your repository
+5. Under `Project Sources > Project Recognizers`, add `Pipeline Jenkinsfile`
+6. Save

+**TODO:** Shared Pipeline libraries

 ### GitHub access without webhooks

 When your Jenkins installation is not accessible from GitHub,